hirotaka-i/phenoGWAS/README.md

 6. Diagnosis of Dementia/Cognitive impairment, Constipation, Depression, dyskinesia, motor fluctuation, insomnia, daytime sleepiness, hyposmia

 ### In addtion..
 I am planning to conduct pharmacogenetics GWAS withn PPMI and other available datasets.
-If you can also collaborate on this, please semd me the data from the any test data of **drug responsiveness** (on-off test/UPDRS measured twice a day...), and/or **the date started levodopa/DA treatment for each patients** so that I can distinguish the UPDRS, HY before and after the treatment initiation.
+If you can also collaborate on this, please semd me the data from the any test data of **drug responsiveness** (on-off test/UPDRS measured twice a day, etc.), and/or **the date started levodopa/DA treatment for each patients** along with other data measuring motor features so that I can distinguish the observations before and after the treatment initiation.